stiglers-eponym/BeamerPresenter/INSTALL.md

 * [download the MuPDF source code](https://www.mupdf.com/releases/index.html)
 * the MuPDF source code includes a file `platform/win32/mupdf.vcxproj` which can be built with MS Visual Studio
 * alternatively, one can try to build MuPDF with MinGW, but I gave up on that.
-* the library paths for MuPDF and zlib need to be configured manually in cmake:
+* the library paths for MuPDF and zlib need to be configured manually in CMake:

 Configure the project with CMake:
 ```sh